From hand drafting to CAD

 After the drafter has finished creating the design (the model), the drawing sheet with its title block information is inserted, often in the ‘paper space’ or the ‘presentation’ area.

 Remember that the designers of CAD programs such as gCADPlus have tried to make the program mimic how drafting work is done at a conventional drawing table.
-The correlation is very strong indeed.
+The correlation is robust indeed.
 If you remember this, it is easy to avoid initial confusion, mainly by introducing new terminology.
 When learning CAD, ask yourself, “How would I do this on the board?
 There must be an equivalent somewhere in the software.”

 Viewing your design

 Just as you do when drafting by hand, a CAD system allows you to work on different parts of the drawing sheet at various times.
-For example, the drawing might be viewed at close quarters while constructing a detailed design and then viewed from further away while composing the design on the sheet.
+For example, the drawing might be viewed at close quarters while constructing a detailed design and then viewed further away while composing the design on the sheet.

 The developing CAD drawing is viewed on some display monitors.
 So, the software (the CAD program) and hardware (the computer) record the geometry of the design drawing and save the growing bank of information about the drawing in a database.